-The City is currently undergoing a study for a Specific Plan for Peery Park, which is expected to be adopted by Fall 2014.
-The project has been referred to Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the Specific Plan.
+The City is currently undergoing a study for a Specific Plan for Peery Park, which is expected to be adopted in 2015.
+The original project, which is similar in streetscape design and development intensity as the current project, has been referred to Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the Specific Plan.
 FT+S indicated that the proposed intensity and architectural design are consistent with the concepts being developed for the Specific Plan, with minor design recommendations that have been included in Attachment 4.